tthorntone/AdNauseam-Wiki/Reference-benchmark:-comparative-results.md

 #### Raw data

-The `3rd-party domains` section is ordered by 3rd parties.
+The `3rd-party domains` section is _[3rd-party] [1st-party]_, and ordered by 3rd parties.
 This allows you to assess how much some specific 3rd-parties are able to create a profile of your browsing history.

 ##### No blocking